Kartoffelchen/Implementation-of-the-Transporter-Network/README.md

 + line 40: *self.in_shape=(320,160,6)*.
 Why here is a 6??? xyz + rgb???
 ## attention.py
 + line64: *rvecs = self.vec(self.n_rotations, pivot)* What is this self.vec

 # Implement TN on UR5 with Photoneo camera
 ## Main structure of the project
 ### Part 1: image capture
-To drive Photoneo camera for collecting RGB image and point cloud
+To drive Photoneo camera for collecting RGB image and point cloud.
 ### Part 2: image preprocess
-To preprocess RGB image and point cloud data before inference of Transporter Network
+To preprocess RGB image and point cloud data before inference of Transporter Network.
 ### Part 3: pick and place poses inference
-To inference the pick and place poses of the end effector of the real robot UR5
+To inference the pick and place poses of the end effector of the real robot UR5.
 ### Part 4: trajectory calculation and robot movement control
 To convert the obtained pick and place poses into the trajectory of the robot, control the robot to do the pich-and-place task.
 ### Part 5: collect testing data for thesis